SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ![global-step3](images/SDWAN_Workshop_global3.jpg

 ### Task 5 - QUIZ
 * What was missing to allow the FortiGates to retreive SDN connector filters
-* Why the FortiGate is able to ONLY see filters and objects ONLY in its resource groupe
+* Why the FortiGate is able to retrieve SDN filters and objects of its own resource groupe Only?
 * Why the Branch FortiGate itself able to reach the remote spoke VNET VM (10.11.1.4 and 10.12.1.4) but the Linux VM behind the Branch FortiGate is not ?
 * FortiGate at the Branch1 and Branch2 are both behind Azure Load Balancer (behind NAT).
 Branch1 to Branch2 traffic will succesfully establish an ADVPN shortcut?